Fix: Unable to Install SADES Headphones Drivers on Windows 10

 Some users report that they tried using Windows 8.1 drivers on Windows 10 but without any success.
 However, this might not be the case for you, so you should download Windows 8.1 drivers and try installing them in compatibility mode.
 To do so, do the following:

 - Go to the SADES website and download the latest Windows 8.1 drivers.

 - After you’ve downloaded the drivers, right-click the setup file and choose Properties.

 - Go to the Compatibility tab and check the option Run this program in compatibility mode for and select Windows 8 from the list of operating systems.

 - Now click Apply then OK.

 - Run the setup.

 If Windows 8.1 drivers don’t work for you, you might want to try downloading the Windows 7 drivers and installing them in the compatibility mode.
 The process is identical, and you just need to select Windows 7 from the list of operating systems in the Compatibility tab.

 b.
 Install drivers automatically

 If you do not have the necessary computer skills to update/fix the drivers manually, we strongly suggest to do it automatically by using Tweakbit’s Driver Updater tool.
 This tool is approved by Microsoft and Norton Antivirus.
-After several tests, our team concluded that this is the best automatized solution.
-Below you can find a quick guide how to do it.
+After several tests, our team concluded that this is the best-automatized solution.
+Below you can find a quick guide on how to do it.